Kanguva: Theatrical

 Kanguva was released theatrically on 14 November 2024 in standard, 3D and IMAX formats.
 The film was initially scheduled to release on 10 October 2024, coinciding the occasion of Dusshera, but was postponed to avoid a box-office clash with Vettaiyan.
 In the United Kingdom, as well as the rest of the world, the film was released on the same day, however, in a version which was classified 15 by the British Board of Film Classification (BBFC) for strong violence and bloody images, following a few seconds of cuts.

 Originally the film was set to be released in 10 languages, including dubbed versions in Telugu, Malayalam, Kannada, Hindi, English and other Indian languages.
 (Note: As showcased in the film's motion poster released on 9 September 2022.)
 In November 2023, the makers announced that the film will be released in 38 languages.
 Speaking of this decision, Gnanavel Raja revealed that he was ambitious on "expanding the film's marketing and distribution to new territories, thereby opening doors to unparalleled box office success and broader international reach for Tamil cinema".
 Later, it was confirmed that the film would be released in 8 languages theatrically, which includes French, Spanish and Russian languages.
-A Chinese and Japanese version is also planned for theatrical release.
+Chinese and Japanese version were also planned for theatrical release.